Logistic Regression: Overview and Applications

 Introduction to Logistic Regression

-Logistic regression is a powerful statistical tool used for binary classification and probability estimation.
-It predicts the likelihood of an event occurring based on input variables.
-This makes it a crucial tool in many fields.
+Logistic regression is a powerful statistical tool for binary classification and probability estimation.
+It predicts the likelihood of an event occurring based on input variables, making it crucial in many fields.

 Definition and Purpose